jieliu2000/anyi/docs/en/tutorial.md

 ## Workflow System

-Anyi's workflow system is one of its most powerful features, allowing you to create sophisticated AI pipelines by connecting multiple steps.
+The workflow system in Anyi is one of its most powerful features, allowing you to create complex AI processing pipelines by connecting multiple steps.

 ### Core Workflow Concepts

 - **Flow**: A sequence of steps executed in order
 - **Step**: A single unit of work with an executor and optional validator
-- **Executor**: Performs the actual work (e.g., calling an LLM, setting context)
+- **Executor**: Performs the actual work (e.g., call LLM, set context)
-- **Validator**: Ensures output meets requirements before proceeding
+- **Validator**: Ensures output meets requirements before proceeding to the next step
-- **Context**: Shared data that passes between steps
+- **Context**: Shared data passed between steps

 ### When to Use Workflows